MSCI-245-342/hw-wordgame-codio-guides/.guides/content/Part-2--RESTful-thinking-for-WordGame-befa.md

 <br />

 HTTP is a request-reply protocol and the Web browser is fundamentally a request-reply user interface, so each action by the user must result in something being displayed by the browser.
 For the "show status of current game" action, it's pretty clear that what we should show is the HTML representation of the current game, as the `word_with_guesses` method of our game class does.
-(In a fancier implementation, we would arrange to draw an image of part of the hanging person.)

 But when the player guesses a letter--whether the guess is correct or not--what should be the "HTML representation" of the result of that action?